yanferzam/Yanet-Fernandez-Zamora/README.md

 This summer, I was fortunate enough to be accepted into the McNair Scholar Program at UWO to conduct computational sociology research with my McNair mentor, Dr. Jeremiah Bohr.

-I am interested in pursuing graduate school and a career in data science with a focus on social science applications and quatitative methods.
+I am interested in pursuing graduate school and a career in data science with a focus on social science applications and quantitative methods.
 Perhaps even teach one day at a univeristy where I can help other underrepresented students find a passion in STEM, and hopefully see the beautiful artistry that data science research can be.